Travel in Austria

 The Memorial to the Austrian Jewish Victims of the Holocaust

 In the center of Judenplatz stands a large memorial commemorating the 65,000 Austrian Jews who perished in the Holocaust.
-The memorial was designed by the British artist Rachel Whiteread in the form of an inverted library with many shelves full of unreadable books.
-The memorial was installed in the square in 2001.
-At the base of the memorial, the names of the many camps used for the extermination of Jews during the Holocaust are inscribed.
+The British artist Rachel Whiteread designed the memorial as an inverted library, with countless shelves filled with unreadable books.
+Installed in the square in 2001, the memorial bears the names of the many camps used for the extermination of Jews during the Holocaust at its base.

 How to Get to Judenplatz?